pressmaster - Fotolia

 Speaking at the recent launch of the 99% SME campaign led by Singtel and DBS in Singapore, Daniel Zhang, CEO of Alibaba Group, said SMEs have always been a key focus for the company.

-Simon Hu, senior vice-president of Alibaba Group, said Alibaba Cloud is uniquely positioned with “cultural and contextual advantages” to provide data intelligence and computing capabilities to APAC customers.
+Simon Hu, senior vice-president of Alibaba Group, said it was uniquely positioned with “cultural and contextual advantages” to provide data intelligence and computing capabilities to APAC customers.

 During the 2017 fiscal year, the number of Alibaba Cloud’s paying customers grew to 874,000, an increase of 70% from the previous year.
 Apart from startups and SMEs, the company also counts large customers in the energy, financial, healthcare, manufacturing, media and retail industries as clients.